videojs/videojs-errors/README.md

 ## Known Issues

 On iPhones, the video element intercepts all user interaction so error message dialogs miss the tap events and don't dismiss themselves.
 If your video is busted anyways, you may not be that upset about this.

-## Release History
- - 0.1.8: Fixes a bug with dispose() and fixes playback monitor when ended/paused
- - 0.1.0: Initial release